Why You Should Visit

 Kangaroo Lake is a large, shallow lake surrounded by marshes, lowland forests and rocky outcrops.
 The beautiful natural shoreline makes the preserve a picturesque spot for hiking, canoeing or bird watching.

 The marshes are filled with wire sedge, bullrushes, and white and yellow water lilies.

 In spring, the dolomite plateau west of the lake features a rich display of wildflowers.

 The wetlands are best viewed from a canoe.
 Best hiking trail is at the Judy Abert Meissner Memorial Wetlands Preserve.

 Many of Wisconsin's lakes are surrounded by homes.
-But the north end of Kangaroo Lake offers the Conservancy and its partners an opportunity to preserve a lake and shoreline in its natural condition.
+But the north end of Kangaroo Lake offers TNC and its partners an opportunity to preserve a lake and shoreline in its natural condition.

 Thanks largely to its extensive shoreline marshes and surrounding lowland forests, the lake's north end, unlike the south end, has never been developed.

-In 1995 the Conservancy acquired 117 acres at the lake's north end.
+In 1995 TNC acquired 117 acres at the lake's north end.
 In 1996, we transferred 57 acres to the Door County Land Trust for long-term protection and management.

-To protect the north basin, the Conservancy is working with two local conservation organizations, the Door County Land Trust and the Kangaroo Lake Association.
+To protect the north basin, TNC is working with two local conservation organizations, the Door County Land Trust and the Kangaroo Lake Association.
 Grants from the State of Wisconsin and Ducks Unlimited have funded land acquisition.